decenter2021/decenter2021.github.io/pages/documentation/kalmanFiniteHorizonLTI.md

 # Examples

-See [Filter design using the finite-horizon method](/tutorials/filter-design-using-the-finite-horizon-method/) for an example.
+See [finite-horizon Kalman filter tutorial for LTI systems](/tutorials/kalmanFiniteHorizonLTI/) for a tutorial.

 ***